Pancreatic Cancer Surgical Options

 Types of pancreatic cancer surgeries we perform

-- Laparoscopic pancreatectomy — this minimally invasive procedure removes the tail and body of the pancreas through five or six small “keyhole” incisions.
+- Laparoscopic pancreatectomy — this minimally invasive surgery removes the tail and body of the pancreas through five or six small “keyhole” cuts.
 This can reduce risks and shorten hospital stay by a few days.

 - Pancreas-sparing tumor resection — in this type of limited resection, the surgeon removes the tumor without removing the pancreas.
 Contained tumors that haven't invaded nearby structures may be entirely resectable.
 Sometimes, the surgeon will resect a tumor along with part of a structure (usually the duodenum) that it has invaded.

-- Whipple procedure (Pylorus preserving pancreaticoduodenectomy) — this open method removes a tumor in the head of the pancreas along with the attached duodenum and bile duct.
-Surgeons also remove the gallbladder and part of the stomach.
-The open Whipple procedure requires a large incision and usually entails a hospital stay of about ten days.
-The minimally invasive robotic Whipple method requires a few small incisions.
-This results in a shorter hospital stay, faster recovery, and reduced pain and scarring.
+- Whipple procedure (Pylorus preserving pancreaticoduodenectomy) — this open method used mostly for exocrine pancreatic cancer removes a tumor in the head of the pancreas.
+Surgeons also remove the attached duodenum and bile duct, the gallbladder, and part of the stomach.
+The open Whipple requires a large incision and usually means a hospital stay of about 10 days.
+The minimally invasive robotic Whipple method requires a few small cuts.
+This results in a shorter hospital stay, faster recovery, and less pain and scarring.

-- Advanced Whipple — this surgery contains all aspects of the standard Whipple along with the removal if the portal or superior mesenteric veins.
+- Advanced Whipple — this surgery has all aspects of the standard Whipple along with the removal of the portal or superior mesenteric veins.

-- Appleby operation — this is the removal of locally advanced cancers of the body of the pancreas that have invaded the celiac or hepatic artery.
+- Appleby operation — this is the removal of locally advanced cancers of the pancreas body that have invaded the celiac or hepatic artery.
 Robotic methods are not available for this operation.

 - Small bowel (small intestine) resection — this is the resection of the pancreatic tumor along with the part of the bowel that it has invaded.

 - Total gastrectomy — extensive tumor involvement may require a total gastrectomy.
 This is when the surgeon removes some or all of the diseased pancreas along with the entire stomach and nearby lymph nodes.
-Often, this also involves removing the spleen and parts of the intestine as well.
-This radical surgery results in connecting the esophagus directly to the bowel.
+Often, this also involves removing the spleen and parts of the intestine.
+This radical surgery leads to connecting the esophagus directly to the bowel.